featurevisor/featurevisor/docs/use-cases/remote-configuration.md

 ## Our application

-Let's assume we have an e-commerce web application, where we wish to apply runtime configuration.
+Let's assume we have an e-commerce web application, where we wish to parameterize several aspects of it as configuration.

 The application allows its users to: